raftario/RIPA/README.md

 # RIPA
-Raph's IPA is Pretty Awesome
+**Raph's IPA is Pretty Awesome**, a custom frok of Eusth's Illusion Plugin Architecture
-forked from
-Illusion Plugin Architecture (Reloaded) - let's you inject code into Unity projects.

 ## How To Install

 1. Download a release (https://github.com/raftario/RIPA/releases)
 2. Extract the contents into the game folder
 3. Drag & drop the game exe onto **IPA.exe**
-4. Start the game as usual (the generated shortcut is optional)

-**Optional:**
-To verify it worked, start the game with the `--verbose` flag.
-If a new console window opens with debug info, then you're good.

 ## How To Uninstall

 1. Drag & drop the game exe onto **IPA.exe** while holding <kbd>Alt</kbd>
-2. Done

 ## How To Develop